Treating Lower Back Pain With Stem Cell Therapy

 We harvest adult stem cells both from bone marrow and adipose tissue.
 Bone marrow cells will be taken from the back of your hip, while we usually use the abdominal area to harvest adipose stem cells.
 These cells will be separated for injection.
 We may also draw some blood from you, to harvest platelet rich plasma, which will provide additional growth factors and accelerate the healing process.

 The harvested and separated cells are then prepared for injection into your spine.
 The area of the spine that needs to receive the injection is then visualized.
 This will be done using an ultrasound, or fluoroscopic imaging, which is the gold standard for safe spinal injections.
-Dr. Joseph Locke has extensive training in real-time x-ray guidance, and he uses this skill to ensure that injections are anatomically precise and delivered to the exact location.
+Our doctor has extensive training in real-time x-ray guidance, and he uses this skill to ensure that injections are anatomically precise and delivered to the exact location.
 The entire process will take three to four hours.
 Throughout the process, you’ll be kept informed of what’s happening, and multiple staff will be available on hand to answer queries, and ensure that you’re safe and comfortable.

 Why Should I Opt For Stem Cells Over Other Injections And Surgery?